 External Relays can be programmed to follow an open or shorted zone.
-Program External Relay to Activate On "5" to follow an open zone, or "6" to follow a shorted zone.
-If values are entered in Time locations, the relay will time out after the programm ed time.
+On the PCD3000 External Relay Control screen, program the External Relay to "follow" an open zone, or to "follow" a shorted zone.

 Relay Outputs See Alarm Outputs

 Relay / X-10 Mapping